Charles II of England: Early life, civil war and exile

 During the Second English Civil War in 1648, Charles moved to The Hague, where his sister Mary and his brother-in-law William II, Prince of Orange, seemed more likely to provide substantial aid to the Royalist cause than his mother's French relations.
 Although part of the Parliamentarian fleet defected, it did not reach Scotland in time to join up with the Royalist Engager army led by the Duke of Hamilton before it was defeated at Preston by the New Model Army.

 At The Hague, Charles had a brief affair with Lucy Walter, who later falsely claimed that they had secretly married.
 Her son, James Crofts (afterwards Duke of Monmouth and Duke of Buccleuch), was one of Charles's many illegitimate children who became prominent in British society.
-Despite his son's diplomatic efforts to save him, the Execution of Charles I took place in January 1649, and England became a republic.
-On 5 February, the Covenanter Parliament of Scotland proclaimed Charles II "King of Great Britain, France and Ireland" at the Mercat Cross, Edinburgh, but refused to allow him to enter Scotland unless he agreed to establish Presbyterianism as the state religion in all three of his kingdoms.
+Despite his son's diplomatic efforts to save him, the execution of Charles I took place in January 1649, and England became a republic.
+On 5 February, the Covenanter Parliament of Scotland proclaimed Charles II as "King of Great Britain, France and Ireland" at the Mercat Cross, Edinburgh, but refused to allow him to enter Scotland unless he agreed to establish Presbyterianism as the state religion in all three of his kingdoms.

 When negotiations with the Scots stalled, Charles authorised Lord Montrose to land in the Orkney Islands with a small army to threaten the Scots with invasion, in the hope of forcing an agreement more to his liking.
 Montrose feared that Charles would accept a compromise, and so chose to invade mainland Scotland anyway.
 He was captured and executed.
 Charles reluctantly promised that he would abide by the terms of a treaty agreed between him and the Scots Parliament at Breda, and support the Solemn League and Covenant, which authorised Presbyterian church governance across Britain.
 Upon his arrival in Scotland on 23 June 1650, he formally agreed to the Covenant; his abandonment of Episcopal church governance, although winning him support in Scotland, left him unpopular in England.
 Charles himself soon came to despise the "villainy" and "hypocrisy" of the Covenanters.
 Charles was provided with a Scottish court, and the record of his food and household expenses at Falkland Palace and Perth survives.